SingularityX-ai/penify-cli/README.md

 # Penify CLI Tool

-A CLI tool to generate Documentation, Commit-summary, and more.
+A CLI tool to generate smart commit messages, code documentation, and more.

 ## Installation